lucjones20/hlp-team4/README-FEATURES-TEAM4.md

 ### Smart Port Reordering

-Reorder the ports of the first symbol that was selectec.
+Reorder the ports of the first symbol that was selected.
+* works very well with all ports that are opposite each other
+* works well with ports that are on the far side of symbols opposite each other
+* doesn't sort ports that are connected to different edges of symbols to each other (i.e won't sort a port right-top with a port right-left)
+* works on all symbols that can connect multiple ports to another individual symbol